meganlooff/InterimPerformance-Dot-Gov-2018/_posts/2020-09-14-september2020-update.md

 **Agency Priority Goals**

 Agencies released progress reports on their agency-specific goals.
 Reports are now available on the site, and include exciting updates on efforts to bring broadband to rural areas (USDA) and protect families from lead-based paint (HUD).
-Stay tuned over the coming months as we highlight these and other Agency efforts on [Twitter](https://twitter.com/PerformanceGov) and [LinkedIn](https://www.linkedin.com/company/performance-gov/).
+Stay tuned over the coming months as we highlight these and other agency efforts on [Twitter](https://twitter.com/PerformanceGov) and [LinkedIn](https://www.linkedin.com/company/performance-gov/).

 **How to Find the Action Plans & Progress Reports**

+*To view APG updates:*

+1. Click on “Agencies” on the menu at the top of the page
+2. Click on the name of the agency that you’d like to view
+3. Select the title of the APG from the menu on the left side of the page
+4. Find the September 2020 Action Plan under “Goal Action Plans & Progress Updates” and click "September 2020"

 *To view CAP Goal updates:*

 1. Click on “Management Priorities” on the menu at the top of the page
 2. Select the goal you’d like to view
-3. Under “Download the latest action plan and progress update” click “download”

-*To view APG updates:*
-1. Click on “Agencies” on the menu at the top of the page
-2. Click on the name of the Agency that you’d like to view
-3. Select the title of the APG from the menu on the left side of the page
-4. Find the September 2020 Action Plan under “Goal Action Plans & Progress Updates”
+3. Find the September 2020 Action Plan under “Action Plans and Updates” click “September 2020”